Izardo/pands-project-2021/README.md

 <li>Pandas - for data manipulation and analysis.
 It reads and writes data while providing data structures (the DataFrame object) and tools for utilising numerical tables in python.

-<li>Matplotlib - The Matplotlib library is used for data visualisation and creating graphical plots in Python and NumPy.
+<li>Matplotlib - is used for data visualisation and creating graphical plots in Python and NumPy.
 Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.

-<li>Seaborn - </ul>
+<li>Seaborn - is based on matplotlib and is a data visualisation library known for providing "a high-level interface for drawing attractive and informative statistical graphics".
+[1]</ul>

 ##### Visual Studio Code</br>
 Also known as VSCode, it is an efficient code editor with convenient tools such as debugging, task running and version-contol.
-Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.[1]
+Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.[2]
 For this project, VSCode was connected to github for faster, simplified commits to the repository.

 References:</br>

+[1] ""seaborn: statistical data visualisation" Seaborn, 22 Apr.
+2021, https://seaborn.pydata.org/#:~:text=Seaborn%20is%20a%20Python%20data,attractive%20and%20informative%20statistical%20graphics.
-[1] "Visual Studio Code FAQ" Visual Studio, 12 Apr 2021, code.visualstudio.com/docs/supporting/FAQ#:~:text=Visual%20Studio%20Code%20is%20a,such%20as%20Visual%20Studio%20IDE.
+[2] "Visual Studio Code FAQ" Visual Studio, 12 Apr 2021, https://code.visualstudio.com/docs/supporting/FAQ#:~:text=Visual%20Studio%20Code%20is%20a,such%20as%20Visual%20Studio%20IDE.

 ## 1.0 Introduction to Fisher’s Iris Data Set <a name="FisherIntro"></a>
 </br>